3 posts in this topic

 The ads we allow on Icy Veins are ads that we would not mind seeing on other websites.
 That is a rather vague and subjective statement, so I will try to clarify things, so that you can decide to contact us if you see something that isn't allowed.

 There are two ad formats on the website, 728x90 and 300x250 (these sizes are in pixels).
 Anything different than this is not allowed and if you see ads that are bigger, then you should definitely notify us.
 That said, 300x600 ads may occasionally show up in 300x250 ad units, but only on pages where it will not break the design.
+In addition, the mobile layout also features smaller 320x50 ad units instead of the regular 728x90 ones.

 Regarding the content of the ads, we do not accept ads that auto play sound or video, popups, popunders (same as popups, but the ads open up in the background), interstitials (ads that show up before the page you're trying to browse loads).
 We try to avoid "con" ads, like the ones that tell you that you've won an iPad 2 or that you're the latest lottery winner, but as I'll explain in the next section, that is hard to do.
+We used to accept video ads, as long as they matched the aforementioned criteria, but we no longer do.

 How come I still see bad ads?
 How much control do you really have?